ParthivNaresh/CNN_Models_Parthiv_Naresh/README.md

 ## Package Installer & IDE

-I'd recommend using Anaconda as a package manager and the accompanying Spyder IDE.
+~~I'd recommend using Anaconda as a package manager and the accompanying Spyder IDE.
-I prefer Anaconda because of the ease with which you can set up environments to keep package installations separate, but obviously you can use anything you like.
+I prefer Anaconda because of the ease with which you can set up environments to keep package installations separate, but obviously you can use anything you like.~~

+Working over a notebook is a cleaner way of approaching simpler machine learning problems.
+Using Google Colab makes it more straightforward to mount data over Drive and then import it for training/validationt/testing.

 ## Project 1 - Animal Classifier